 A skinny version muffin.
-These are made with no oil, no butter, and no flour!
+These are made with no oil, no butter, and no refined-white flour!
 Gluten-free, vegetarian, healthy, and delicious!

 So remember when I made flour-less double-chocolate muffins?
 As in like just a couple of weeks ago?…